| Batscan Battery Monitoring System

 The goal was to further develop a battery monitoring system specifically customized

+for controllers in central offices.
 Within a period of 6 months AT&T's controller, GALAXY was sold with an integrated

 Batscan battery monitoring system.
 Since then, Techtrade's Batscan